-Octets: variable

-Figure 9-788ei—Link Info field of the Basic variant Multi-Link element format

-The Optional Subelements field contains zero or more subelements.
-The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).
+The Link Info field contains zero or more subelements.
+The subelement format and ordering of subelements are defined in 9.4.3 (Subelements). (#2587)

 The Subelement ID field values for the defined subelements are shown in Table 9-322an (Optional subelement IDs for Basic variant Multi-Link element).